-The master's in Classics, a specialisation of the Classics and Ancient Civilizations programme at Leiden University provides you with a multidisciplinary study of the Greek and Roman world with a focus on Greek and Latin language and literature.
+The Classics Master, a specialization of the Classics and Ancient Civilizations program at Leiden University, gives you the opportunity to study the Greek and Roman world with a focus on Greek and Latin language and literature.

 Why study Classics at Leiden University?